 Listen to the More Recipes About Music & Food Spotify Playlist

-I am a sucker for killer hard rock/metal intros.
+I am a sucker for killer hard rock & metal intros.

 Given this sandwich comes from a recent deep dive into Seitan Worship, I suppose I should’ve used a Black Sabbath song title, but I couldn’t find one with the “bells to balls” pun.
 To be honest, I am a “just the rockin’ hits” kind of AC/DC fan.
 I’ve never owned an album, rarely pull up an album on Spotify to play, but nonetheless love it when they show up in a playlist.
 They are an iconic “bang your head” band that, unless there are deep cuts I know nothing about, never bothered with the sentimental power ballad.
 Putting a healthy dose of AC/DC hits into a party playlist guarantees a great time.

-Seitan Chipotle Balls (see recipe below)
+3-4 Seitan Balls (see recipe below)

 Makes about 16 balls